 SCOR is required to hold reserves to cover its estimated ultimate liability for losses and loss adjustment expenses with respect to reported and unreported claims, incurred at the end of each accounting period.
-SCOR's reserves are established both on the basis of information the company receives from its cedant insurance companies, particularly their own reserving levels, as well as on the basis of its knowledge of the risks, the studies it conducts and the trends it observes on a regular basis.
+SCOR's reserves are established both on the basis of information provided by its cedant insurance companies, particularly their own reserving levels, as well as on the basis of its knowledge of the risks, the studies it conducts including economic and legal trends projections.

-As part of the reserving process SCOR reviews, with the concerned insurers and co-insurers, available historical data to anticipate the impact of various factors such as change in laws and regulations, judicial decisions that may tend to affect potential losses amounts, changes in social and political attitudes that may increase exposure to losses and trends in claims development, or evolutions in general economic conditions.
+As part of the reserving process, SCOR reviews in particular available historical data to anticipate the impact of various factors such as change in laws and regulations, judicial decisions that may affect potential loss amounts, changes in social and political attitudes that may increase exposure to losses and trends in claims development, or evolutions in general economic conditions.